154852/QuarkOS/README.md

 # QuarkOS

-A simple 32 bit, graphical, OS written in C++.
+A simple 32 bit, graphical OS written in C++.

 ## Building